 Put on a popular dance song appropriate for your group.

-Instruct the girls to mill around (or dance/walk) silently while the music plays.
+Instruct the participants to mill around (or dance/walk) silently while the music plays.

-When the music stops, ask the girls to introduce themselves to a person close by and take turns answering the question that you propose.
+When the music stops, ask the participants to introduce themselves to a person close by and take turns answering the question that you propose.

 Use “get acquainted” questions tailored to your group, such as: